lorinbaum/lorinbaum.github.io/posts/tinygrad dev exploration.md

 `deque` from `collections` = data structure for efficient insertion and deletion from two ends of a list.
 `dict.get(self, key, default=None, /)` Return the value for key if key is in the dictionary, else default. format specifiers. `int:8` means the int takes up 8 spaces when printing. same as `int:8d` d for digit. can do alignment with `int:>8d` for right alignment.
+`tempfile` module for temporary files that automatically delete after close

 ### Notes on introduction of tensor.tolist() on CLANG